- 1 Here’s what you can do if the targeted action is done offline

 How to manually upload the offline data

-- Find the needed set of events and open it.
-Alternatively: create a new set.
+- Find the needed Offline event set and open it.

-4. In the next window, drag the CSV file to the corresponding field.
+- Click the “Select CSV file ” button or drag the CSV file to the corresponding field.

 The system will show you a preliminary result – an estimated match rate for the fragment of the file.
 If this result satisfies you, you can go ahead and upload the full list to the system.